In this Article

 Orange seeds are not known to cause any harm during pregnancy.
 But if you consume a large seed by mistake, you can choke on it.
 Try to pick small oranges like the satsumas or tangerines which have very tiny seeds and are easy to peel.

 Oranges can offer numerous benefits to a pregnant woman.
 But if you are planning to include them in your regular diet, it is recommended that you consult your doctor first.
 If your doctor gives it a go-ahead, eat them in moderation.
 You can also eat them post-pregnancy as they are a great fruit to add to a post-pregnancy diet.
-The low-fate content and glycaemic index of oranges can help you get back into shape post-delivery.
+The low-fat content and glycemic index of oranges can help you get back in shape post-delivery.
 It also has properties that nourish the skin and prevent premature ageing.
-Keep snacking on this loved fruit for a wholesome nutrition to provide your body.
+So keep snacking on this tasty fruit throughout pregnancy and stay healthy!